w3c/wai-tutorials/source/forms/notifications.html.erb.md

 **Note 1:** In the code for this pop-up, the displayed message is coded using a `<div>` element that has an `aria-live` attribute with the value `assertive`.
 The contents of this so called “live region” is conveyed to screen readers and other assistive technology.
 The value “assertive” emphasizes the importance of the message and causes screen readers to interrupt their current task to read aloud this message.

 **Note 2:** The elements used for the pop-up window are dynamically added to the web page when the button is activated, and later removed when the fading animation is completed.
-This is to reduce the amount of unneccessary elements on the web page, for example when the web page is displayed using custom styling.
+This is to reduce the amount of unnecessary elements on the web page, for example when the web page is displayed using custom styling.

 {::nomarkdown}
 <%= notes_end %>